-With allergies causing itching, sneezing and general discomfort in affected dogs, Sue Moses looks at the causes and treatment both natural and conventional for skin allergies in dogs.
+With allergies causing itching, sneezing and general discomfort in affected dogs, the DOGSLife Team look at the causes and treatment both natural and conventional for skin allergies in dogs

 Allergies are the reason why 25 per cent of canine clients visit All Natural Vet Care in Sydney.
 This condition is as frustrating for the dog owner as it is common, says veterinarian Dr Barbara Fougere from the clinic.

 With the possibility of the allergy being caused by any number of things in the dogs environment or diet, Fougere likens her job to having to detective work.
 It is never a simple 15-minute consult, she tells Dogs Life.